Thinking about Leasing Your HVAC? Know the Facts and Read Your Contract!

 Do You Get to Pick Your System?

 The main reason you need a new system is to keep you comfortable right?
 The type of system you install is important.
 Brand is important.
 The installation process is key.
-Often times lease programs offer you a new system.
-However, the new system is a builder grade, low quality system.
-The HVAC company makes the most money by offering you a lower quality system that you pay astronomical amounts for over time.
-Research the various brands and make sure the product you choose is right for you.
+Research the various brands and companies to make sure the product you choose is right for you.
 Most importantly, the system you choose will be heating and cooling your home for years to come.
 Is it efficient?
 Does it solve problems in your home with air flow?
 How about those utility costs?
+Each company will utilize their preferred brand.

 But I Get to Save Money Right?
 Think Again!

-Bottom Line…. get multiple estimates.
+Bottom Line…. get multiple estimates to no throw your money away and be bound to a sub par company.
 Interview the sales team and learn about the values of the company.
 How is the installation process?
 Read the company reviews.
 Most importantly, figure out what the system is going to cost you through its lifetime.

 Guardian offers a variety of financing options to make a new system affordable and one that you OWN!
 With no upfront costs, a variety of system options, solutions to your comfort needs and a top notch team of installing experts!
 Contact Guardian today to schedule your free in home estimate.